Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Escaping set of functions in

-In this section we prove some preliminary results about the structure of escaping set of functions in $\mathcal{N}_d$.
+In this section we prove some preliminary technical results about the structure of the escaping set of the functions in $\mathcal{N}_d$.
 Within the section we assume that $d$ is fixed.
 We use the ideas from \cite{SZ-Escaping} where analogous results are formulated for the exponential family $\exp(z)+\kappa$ (i.e.\ for $\mathcal{N}_1$).

-The first statement of the section claims that for functions in $\mathcal{N}_d$, as for the exponential family, escaping points escape ``to the right''.
+The first statement is that for functions in $\mathcal{N}_d$, as for the exponential family, the escaping points escape ``to the right''.

 \begin{lmm}[Escape to the right] If $f\in\mathcal{N}_d$, then $f^n(z)\to\infty$ if and only if $\Re f^n(z)\to+\infty$. \end{lmm} \begin{proof}

 \end{proof}